| Unique ID issued by UMIN | UMIN000043793 |

 Grip strength fluctuation rate on the 7th day after surgery (grip strength on the 7th day after surgery / preoperative grip strength)

-Grip strength the day after surgery, incidence of delirium, MMSE score 7 days after surgery
+Grip strength the day after surgery, incidence of delirium, cognitive function score 7 days after surgery

 Interventional